sirkibsirkib/stave_cardgame/new_rules.md

 	attacker.points[c] >= defender.points[c]
 }
 ```

-A player may perform <2> and <3> as many times as they are able during a round, but may only perform <1> at most once per round.
+In a nutshell: The attacker and defender cards face-off.
+The survivor is the card with more points matching the color _of the stave the attacker is attacking from_.
+The tie breaks in favour of the attacker.

+### Action: End
-<4> End the game if:
+End the game if:
 * every stave has 3/3 slots occupied

 When the game _ends_, the winner of the game is the player who has won the most _staves_.
 The winner of a stave is determined as follows: